S-a-m-K/cyclistic_case_study/README.md

 * **Cited**: The data was provided by Motivate International Inc., a real bicycle company.

-* **License**: Due to non personal data, there are no data protection concerns to consider.
+* **License**: https://divvybikes.com/data-license-agreement: The data set does not contain any personal data.
+There are no data protection concerns.

 <div style="margin-bottom: 40px;">